H1ddenShadow/Real-Debrid-Media-Manager/README.md

 Please be sure to replace **<branch-name>** with the appropriate name of the branch that you created.

 7. **Open a Pull Request**
    * 7.1.
-Head to the original 'GitHUb' repository and click on the 'Pull Requests' tab whereafter you should then click the 'New Pull Request' button.
+Head to the original 'GitHub' repository and click on the 'Pull Requests' tab whereafter you should then click the 'New Pull Request' button.
    * 7.2.
 Select the branch you pushed your changes to and compare it with the original repository's main branch.
    * 7.3.
-Click 'Create Pull Request' and provide a descriptive title as well as a detaild description of your proposed feature.
+Click 'Create Pull Request' and provide a descriptive title as well as a detailed description of your proposed feature.
    * 7.4.
 Finally, submit your pull request.

 8. **Feedback**
    * 8.1.
-Your pull request will be reviewed and checked by the project mainter/s.
+Your pull request will be reviewed and checked by the project maintainer/s.
    * 8.2.
 Be on stand-by to make any additional and required changes.
    * 8.3.
 Upon approval, your changes will be merged into the main branch.